 Those new techniques also permit to reduce the overall treatment time by increasing the doses per session: 4 weeks instead of 7 or 8.
 Thanks to last generation techniques, such as stereotactic radiation therapy, the treatment can even be reduced to two weeks (5 sessions).

-The stereotactic radiation therapy implies a sub-millimetric precision that could be achieved by tracking gold seeds implanted in the prostate or by following the prostate with ultrasound during the session.
+This technic implies a sub-millimetric precision that could be achieved by tracking gold seeds implanted in the prostate or by following the prostate with ultrasound during the session.

 Stereotactic radiotherapy efficiency and safety is being proved each day by the scientific community.